Doctors Note Logo

 Confused by Spikes?
 Why a Glucose Monitor is Key & Medical Next Steps

-A glucose monitor is key to making sense of confusing blood sugar spikes, because it shows how your levels respond to meals, stress, sleep, and activity, and it guides decisions about lifestyle changes, medical testing, and medicines.
-Continuous or fingerstick tracking helps you spot patterns and know when readings are normal, elevated, or need urgent attention.
+A glucose monitor helps you make sense of confusing blood sugar spikes by showing how your levels respond to meals, stress, sleep, and physical activity.
+Whether you use continuous glucose monitoring (CGM) or fingerstick testing, tracking reveals patterns that guide decisions about lifestyle changes, medical testing, and medications.
+It also helps you quickly identify when readings are normal, elevated, or require urgent medical attention.

-There are several factors to consider.
-See the complete answer below for normal versus concerning ranges, warning signs that require immediate care, and step by step next actions with your doctor, since these details can change your healthcare plan.
+Key factors to understand include normal versus concerning blood sugar ranges, warning signs that need immediate care, and step-by-step next actions to discuss with your doctor.
+These details can meaningfully shape your healthcare plan.

 answer background